apache/doris-website/docs/data-table/index/prefix-index.md

 Indexes are used to help quickly filter or find data.

 Doris currently supports two main types of indexes: built-in smart indexes, including prefix indexes and ZoneMap indexes.
-User-created secondary indexes, including the [Bloom Filter index](. /bloomfilter) and [Bitmap inverted index](. /bitmap-index).
+User-created secondary indexes, including the [Bloom Filter index](. /bloomfilter) and [Bitmap index](. /bitmap-index).

 The ZoneMap index is the index information automatically maintained for each column in the column storage format, including Min/Max, the number of Null values, and so on.
 This index is transparent to the user.